-On any window where you can select a G/L account (i.e. where there is a lookup field), there is also a handy little expansion button that looks like this: .
+On any window where a GL account is entered or selected (i.e. where there is a lookup field), there is also a handy little expansion button that looks like this:

-In older versions of Dynamics GP the icon was different – it looks like two small overlapping boxes if memory serves correct.
+In older versions of Dynamics GP, the icon was different, it looks like two small overlapping boxes.
 The alias field is inside the expansion window (called the Account Entry window).
-Once you type in an alias, and tab off that field, the Account Entry window auto-closes and the G/L account it is associated with appears in your G/L account field.
+Once an alias is keyed-in, tab off that field and the Account Entry window auto-closes and the GL account it is associated with appears in the GL account field.

 Reasons to use it

-- Aliases are ideal for entries that don’t have default G/L account distributions – payables transactions, receivables transactions and journal entries commonly don’t have defaults.
-I wouldn’t recommend creating aliases for control accounts such as Accounts Payable or Accounts Receivable since any good configuration will default these in based on the company or vendor/customer setup.
-However in any situation where users are looking up G/L accounts, those can be updated to include aliases.
+- Aliases are ideal for entries that don't have default GL account distributions - expense distributions on payables transactions, revenue distributions on receivables transactions and journal entries commonly don't have default accounts.
+There is not much value in creating aliases for control accounts such as Accounts Payable or Accounts Receivable since most good configurations will default these in based on the company or vendor/customer setup.
+However, in any situation where users are looking up GL accounts, those can be updated to include aliases.

-- Aliases can speed up data entry if your account numbers are long (i.e. multiple segments).
+- Aliases can speed up data entry if account numbers are long (i.e., multiple segments).

 Things to keep in mind

-- The simpler your aliases are, the more likely your users will adopt it.
-Don’t make the aliases too complicated or they may find it just as easy to look the accounts up manually!
+- The simpler the aliases are, the more likely users will adopt it.
+Don't make the aliases too complicated or they may find it just as easy to look the accounts up manually!

 - Aliases must be unique.
 See Tips below for how to handle multiple departments or other areas where it's hard to create unique aliases.